 When you share a web layer, a service is published and exposed through the web layer.
 Depending on the layer type and how it is configured, an ArcGIS Server service or a hosted service is published.

 To share any content from ArcGIS Pro, you must have an account that is part of an ArcGIS organization that has the privilege to create, update, and delete content.
-The sharing of web layers requires additional privileges that vary depending on the layer type and how it is configured.
+The sharing of web layers requires additional privileges that vary depending on the layer type and how it's configured.
 If an ArcGIS Server service will be published, the privilege to publish a server-based layer is required.
 If a hosted service will be published, the privilege to publish the corresponding hosted layer is required.

 Before sharing a web layer, analyze your GIS resource to identify potential performance delays and errors.
 For more information, see Analyze your GIS resource.

 You can continue to work with ArcGIS Pro while your sharing job is processing.
 You can even close ArcGIS Pro.
 You can monitor the status of your sharing jobs from the Job Status pane.
-Learn more about the Sharing job status pane

 A feature layer exposes a feature service.